-10. Conclusions
+11. Conclusions

-Tidbury Green and Dickens Heath has experienced considerable development recently and cannot take much more development.
+Dickens Heath and the wider Blythe area has experienced considerable development until recently and cannot take much more development.
+More development has taken place at Tidbury Green following recent Appeals.
 Just because there is a nearby railway station is not enough to justify further major development of Dickens Heath.
-Every other planning factor points to the unsuitability of Site BL1a for development.
-The cumulative adverse effect of the range of evidence set out above make Site BL1a contrary to a range of local and national planning policies.
-The Plan Is unsound as the Sustainability Appraisal is materially inaccurate.
+Every other planning factor points to the unsuitability and unsustainability of Site BL1a for development.
+The cumulative adverse effect of the range of evidence set out above make Site BL1a contrary to a range of local and national planning policies and should therefore be deleted from the Plan.

-We therefore strongly urge Solihull Council to: -
+I therefore strongly urge Solihull Council to: -

-- delete part of Site BL1, west of Dickens Heath, from the emerging Local Plan Review for the many reasons given above, and - retain the field between Akamba, Tythe Barn Lane and the Stratford Canal as land for a sustainable long-term extension of the existing village. - Retain the remainder of Tidbury Green as "washed over' Gren Belt status.
+- delete part of Site BL1, west of Dickens Heath, from the emerging Local Plan Review for the many reasons given above, and - retain the field between Akamba, Tythe Barn Lane and the Stratford Canal as land for a sustainable long-term extension of the existing village.